China Open 2023 (Badminton): Prize Money, Schedule, Players To Watch

 View this post on Instagram

-The China Open 2023 (badminton) will kick-start on Tuesday, September 5 and continue till Sunday, September 10.
+The tournament will kick-start on Tuesday, September 5 and continue till Sunday, September 10.
 All the matches will be played at the Changzhou Olympic Sports Centre Xincheng Gymnasium in Changzhou, China.

 Star players to look out for at the China Open 2023 (badminton)